 It depends on the type of lender you select.
 Be mindful that accounts receivable financing is usually only offered through online lenders and fintech companies.

 You can use an online lending platform to help you sift through options and identify lenders with eligibility criteria you meet.
 Keep in mind that using this method to find accounts receivable financing options doesn’t mean you have to meet minimum FICO score or revenue requirements.
 Instead, you’ll typically be required to submit three months of bank statements and undergo a soft credit check.
 The online lending platform will present accounts receivable financing offers that could work for your business.

 Where to Get the Best Small Business Financing to Grow Your Business

 Small business financing is readily available through banks and credit unions.
-Online lenders, like National Business Capital, are also an option, as they leverage innovative technology to provide a convenient and seamless lending experience.
+Online lending platforms, like National Business Capital, are also an option, as they leverage innovative technology to provide a convenient and seamless application process and overall lending experience.

-You can also find many financial solutions, including small business loans, merchant cash advances, business lines of credit, Small Business Administration (SBA) loans, equipment financing, asset-based lending, accounts receivable financing, and more.
+You can also explore alternative financing options, including small business loans, merchant cash advances, business lines of credit, Small Business Administration (SBA) loans, equipment financing, asset-based lending, and more if accounts receivable financing isn’t the right fit.
 There are also tailored solutions for healthcare professionals, startups, and small business owners seeking franchise financing.

-Visit the website to learn more about funding opportunities or submit a simple online application to get started.
-If there’s a potential match, you’ll receive assistance from a dedicated business financing advisor to match you with the right funding solution for your company.
+Visit the website to learn more information about funding opportunities, or submit a simple online application to get started.
+If there’s a potential match within National Business Capital’s extensive network of more than 75 lenders, you’ll receive assistance from a dedicated business financing advisor to match you with the right funding solution for your company.
 It only takes a few minutes and won’t impact your credit score.